 It makes sense to speak to catering staff while in the stadium.
-The Stadium website does say that if you have a food intolerance, visitors can take small amounts of food into the Stadium, but it’s not clear what small means, especially for a group.
+The Stadium website says that if you have a food intolerance, you can take small amounts of food into the Stadium, but it’s unclear what small means, especially for a group.
 Small, after all, is a subjective term.

 It would be reassuring to know; also, that door staff would be sensitive to this situation to avoid disappointment or misunderstandings when people enter the Stadium.

 Why Is Food So Expensive At Wembley Stadium?

 People sometimes complain about the prices at Wembley Stadium.
 I think people know the answer before they even ask, but questions like this allow us to register our protest.

 But yes, I agree there is a much bigger question to ask yourself as you think about whether or not to pay specific prices.